nguyenvukhang/math/src/content/posts/algorithm-design/definition-2.1-linear-constraint.md

 ---
-title: "Definition 2.1 (Linear constraint)"
+title: 'Definition 2.1 (Linear constraint)'
 ---

 A _linear constraint_ on $n$ variables $x_1,\ldots,x_n\in\R$ is a